Crowsnest Highway: Alberta

 The Alberta portion of the Crowsnest Highway is also designated as Highway 3, running for approximately 323 km from the British Columbia border to Medicine Hat.
 It begins in Crowsnest Pass paralleling the Canadian Pacific Railway, first meeting Highway 40 at Coleman, then running 26 km east to the southern terminus of Highway 22.
 Highway 6 splits south near Pincher Creek.
 Approximately 50 km east of Pincher Creek, the highway becomes divided and interchanges with Highway 2 with which it is briefly concurrent, assuming the designation of the Red Coat Trail and CANAMEX Corridor.
 It proceeds for 5 km into the town of Fort Macleod, after which Highway 2 splits south to Cardston and the United States border.
 Highway 3 then crosses the Oldman River east of Fort Macleod near Monarch, prior to a partial interchange with Highway 23.

 After Coalhurst, the highway reaches Westview Drive W, which provides access to West Lethbridge.
 It then becomes a freeway named Crowsnest Trail as it reaches Highway 25 which branches north to Picture Butte while University Drive runs south to the University of Lethbridge as the main thoroughfare through West Lethbridge.
 Highway 3 again crosses the Oldman River in central Lethbridge and the freeway segment ends at Mayor Magrath Drive, marking the northern terminus of Highway 5.
 The highway meets the northern end of Highway 4 at the eastern limit of Lethbridge before continuing east to Coaldale and Taber.
 Within Taber, Highway 36 runs concurrently with Highway 3 for 3 km.
-The highway reduces to a two-lane undivided road and the Crowsnest Highway ends 113 km later at the Trans-Canada Highway in Medicine Hat.
+The highway reduces to a two-lane undivided road and the Crowsnest Highway ends 113 km later at the Trans-Canada Highway (Alberta Highway 1) in Medicine Hat.